Estufa

 The Estufa is a historic structure on the University of New Mexico campus in Albuquerque, New Mexico.
 It was built in 1907–08 by a local social fraternity and has served since 1915 as the primary meeting location of the university's Pi Kappa Alpha chapter.
 The building's history is steeped in fraternity lore and supposedly no woman has ever seen its interior.
 It is listed in both the New Mexico State Register of Cultural Properties and the National Register of Historic Places.

 The Estufa is modeled after a kiva, a ceremonial meeting place used by the Pueblo people.
 It has thick adobe walls and contains a single windowless room with seating around the edges.
 Construction of the building was guided by university president William G. Tight, who promoted the use of Pueblo Revival architecture on campus.
 The Estufa was one of the first buildings in New Mexico to employ this style.

 Name

 An estufa [Sp., a stove, a warm room.
 Cf. Stove] is an assembly room in a dwelling of the Pueblo Indians (i.e. a kiva), per Webster's Revised Unabridged Dictionary, 1998.

 History

 The Estufa was built in 1907–08 by the local social fraternity Alpha Alpha Alpha, previously known as the Yum Yum Society.
 The project received support from university president William G. Tight, who was interested in strengthening the Greek system on campus.
 At the same time, Tight had been working to promote Pueblo Revival architecture at the university and had already overseen construction of two new dormitories and a boiler plant in the Pueblo style.
+The structural plan was approved by architect Edward Buxton Cristy.
 Under this influence, the Tri-Alphas built their meeting room in the form of a kiva or "estufa," a traditional feature of Pueblo architecture.